SequencingDOTcom/Weather-My-Way-RTP-app/Web/README.md

 Introduction
 =========================================
-The [Weather My Way +RTP app](https://sequencing.com/weather-my-way-rtp) code shows how to combine real-time weather data with the genetic data from the child of the app user.
+The [Weather My Way +RTP app](https://weathermyway.rocks/) codebase is a C# .NET implementation that shows how to combine real-time weather data with the genetic data from the child of the app user.

 [Register for a free account](https://sequencing.com/user/register/) to learn more about Real-Time Personalization technology and gain full access to this technology.
 Development using RTP is free.